Basic Mortgage Fraud 101

 You may not be able to prevent every type of mortgage fraud, but if you implement the strategies outlined here, you can reduce the fraud risk of your firm.
 The services mentioned will help, but you should always remain vigilant.
 In following articles, we’ll dig deeper into several income and identity frauds to vet how many of these frauds are perpetrated upon lenders.

 Have additional tips regarding mortgage fraud?
-Share with the NCS community what your firm is doing to better prepare for fraud attacks in our comments section below!
+Share with the SERVICE 1st community what your firm is doing to defend against fraud attacks in our comments section below!